scCOVID-19/COVIDPBMC/README.md

 # COVIDPBMC
-Multi-omics profiling of peripheral immune system response to SARS-CoV-2 infection.
+### Multi-omics profiling of peripheral immune system response to SARS-CoV-2 infection.

+The COVID-19 pandemic, caused by SARS coronavirus 2 (SARS-CoV-2), has resulted in excess morbidity and mortality as well as economic decline.
+To characterise the systemic host immune response to SARS-CoV-2, we performed single-cell RNA-sequencing coupled with analysis of cell surface proteins and T and B lymphocyte antigen receptor repertoires, providing molecular profiling of over 800,000 peripheral blood mononuclear cells from a cohort of 130 patients with COVID-19.
+Our cohort, from three UK centres, spans the spectrum of clinical presentations and disease severities ranging from asymptomatic to critical.

+For more information, please read our manuscript at:

+Manuscript preprint link placeholder

 ## Web portal
 <a href="https://www.sanger.ac.uk/" rel="Wellcome Trust Sanger Institute"><img src="https://www.covid19cellatlas.org/logos/sanger.png" height="100"></a>
 <a href="https://data.humancellatlas.org/" rel="Human cell atlas"><img src="https://www.covid19cellatlas.org/logos/human-cell-atlas.png" height="100"></a>
 <a href="https://chanzuckerberg.com/" rel="Chan-Zuckerberg Initiative"><img src="https://www.covid19cellatlas.org/logos/chan-zuckerberg-initiative.png" height="100"></a>

-Explore the full COVID-19 cell atlas [here](https://www.covid19cellatlas.org/)
+Explore the full COVID-19 cell atlas [here](https://www.covid19cellatlas.org/).

 Data is available under `COVID-19 PBMC Ncl-Cambridge-UCL`.
 Interactive view available [here](https://covid19cellatlas.org/haniffa21).